praharshaAdhikari/sorting_algorithms/README.md

 # Sorting Algorithms Visualizer

 A simple site that allows you to visualize and understand many sorting algorithms.
-Visit oneofthesortingvisualizersever.netlify.app to judge me.
+Visit https://oneofthesortingvisualizersever.netlify.app to judge me.